HEROBRINE25MCPE/HEROBRINE25MCPE/README.md

 - I am currently pursuing my bachelors degree in CS. with specialization in Information Security in [Chandigarh University](https://www.cuchd.in/)
 - I enjoy coding in different languages and mess with new technology
-- Right now I am learning Data Sturtures and algorithms, also I am trying my brain on Java
+- Right now I am learning Data Structures and algorithms, also I am trying my brain on Java
 - You can reach me here at:

   <a href="https://www.linkedin.com/in/abhay-tomer-65843b1a0/" target="_blank">